chef/automate/components/automate-chef-io/content/docs/reports.md

 : Filter your results by environment.

 Control
-: Filter your results by control to show the status of the nodes in your infrastructure that ran that control.
+: Filter your results by control name.
+Filtered results display the status of nodes that ran the selected control.

 Role
 : Filter by Chef role, on all applicable nodes.